LEAST BIASED

 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate as JTA Least biased from a left-right perspective but pro-Israel in their political stance.
+• Overall, we rate the Jewish Telegraphic Agency (JTA) as Least biased based on balanced reporting and minimal editorializing of news.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Detailed Report